samliew/se-electionbot/README.md

 - what is the election status
 - when is the election starting/ when is the next phase
 - when is the election ending
-- who are the candidates/nominees
-- who are the winners/new moderators
 - how many positions are there
-- how many `<mods\|users>` `<voted\|participated>`
 - how many users visited the election
-- how many users are eligible to vote
-- why was a nomination removed
 - where are the nomination comments
+- where is the election page
+- what is the election type

+About cancellation:

+- why are elections cancelled
 - will the election be cancelled

+About candidates:

+- do current moderators have to run
+- how many users are eligible to vote
+- how to nominate `[myself\|someone\|others]`
+- who are the `<candidates\|nominees>`
-- what is the election type
+- who are the `<winners\|new moderators>`
 - who of the moderators is running
+- why was a nomination removed

+About voting:

+- can I vote in the election
+- how to decide who to vote for
+- how many `<mods\|users>` `<voted\|participated>`
+- how to vote
+- who should I vote for

 **Voting stats calculation**

-"how many users voted" command optionally accepts "to `<timestamp>`" postfix to limit the query.<br>
+"how many users voted" command optionally accepts "to `<timestamp>`" postfix to limit the query.

 If none is provided, it will default to the current date and time.
 The timestamp can be specified in several formats (`Z`, aka Zulu time indicator can be omitted for brevity):